 Across Europe, there is a massive scarcity of trained radiologists.
 The UK is facing the worst capacity constraints, with the lowest number of practicing radiologists per capita.

 With AI and machine learning, experts hope to address this problem.
-AI can be used to automate several manual activities such as recording and running analysis over the data.
+AI can be used to automate several manual activities, such as recording and running analysis over the data.
 However, there are still some challenges for using AI-based medical imaging software.

-Challenges of Using AI in the Medical Imaging
+Challenges of Using AI in Medical Imaging

 Global AI-enabled imaging modalities are poised to change the market landscape.
 However, AI-based medical imaging software faces some significant challenges.